CompPhysics/QuantumComputingLectures/README.md

 model.
 Using this model we will show how to find the eigenvalues.
-Hands-on jupyter-notebooks will be used to demonstrate how one can simulate such quantum mechanical systems, using either own codes or the the functionality provided by a software like Qiskit https://qiskit.org/.
+Hands-on jupyter-notebooks will be used to demonstrate how one can simulate such quantum mechanical systems, using either own codes or the functionality provided by a software like Qiskit https://qiskit.org/.